apptainer/apptainer-userdocs/security_options.rst

 Security related action options
 -------------------------------

-{Singularity} 3.0 introduces many new flags that can be passed to the action commands; ``shell``, ``exec``, and ``run`` allowing fine grained control of security.
+{Singularity} comprises flags that can be passed to the action commands; ``shell``, ``exec``, and ``run`` allowing fine grained control of security.